PureStake/algosigner/README.md

 Developers working with dApps may also install directly from the release package, or by downloading the project and building it.

+## 1.1.0 Update
+The latest release introduces several key new features for users and dApp developers.

+### Asset Support in the UI
+Assets have always been displayed in the UI, now you may find new assets, opt-in to them, and transfer them right in the UI.

+### Asset Support for dApps
+dApps were previously able to send in basic asset transactions to be signed by AlgoSigner.
+Support has now been added for all asset transaction types with accompanying UI notices.

+* Clawback added
+* Destroy capability allowed for `acfg`
+* Close-to supported in `axfer`

+### Application Transaction Support for dApps
+dApp developers may now send in application transactions to be signed.
+This support is new and subject to change in subsequent releases.
+Please read the updated [dApp Integration Guide](docs/dApp-integration.md) for instructions on working with these transaction types.

+### Additional dApp support

+* Support has been enabled for `close-to` transactions.
+* Transaction validation errors will now provide more detailed messages on causes

+### UI Transactions
+With the addition of support for `close-to` transactions, new warning messages will display in the UI when dApps send in pay transactions that are potentially dangerous.

+The signing window will also now reflect better the ledger the dApp is asking the user to sign a transaction for.
+A new label is present in dark blue for Testnet and orange for Mainnet

+### Sample dApp and dApp Tests

+* Signing app - New sample dApp for [demonstrating transaction signing](https://purestake.github.io/algosigner-dapp-example/tx-test/signTesting.html)
+* Updates to the [existing sample dApp](https://purestake.github.io/algosigner-dapp-example/) demonstrating pending lookup and asset search

 ## Decentralized Applications
 As a browser extension, AlgoSigner opens the door for developers to build DeFi applications on Algorand by providing a secure way to add transaction capabilities.
 This enables developers to initiate transactions and accept ALGOs seamlessly, without jeopardizing the security of their users’ secrets.